 Have an annual physical.
 Make sure that your family doctor tests for blood sugar, cholesterol, and blood pressure.
+Know your blood creatinine level, which is a marker of kidney function, and is part of routine blood testing.
 As well, you may want to ask for a referral to a preventative cardiologist to help manage the increased risk of heart disease that accompanies RA.
 Making sure your cholesterol and blood pressure are controlled is an important part of managing the risk of heart disease.

 Be careful about your salt intake.
 Too much salt can contribute to high blood pressure, which can impact kidney health.

-And, lastly, drink plenty of fluids.
-This helps the kidneys flush out waste products.
-Being well hydrated is important to good kidney function.
+And, lastly, avoiding dehydration is important to good kidney function.
+Avoid taking NSAIDs when you are dehydrated due to diarrhea or vomiting, or after exercising outdoors on a hot day.
 Stay away from soda and caffeinated beverages.
 Instead, carry a bottle of water with you.
 If the taste bores you, add a slice of lemon or other fruit to infuse the water with flavor.
 This will help you gradually increase your fluid intake.

 Learning more about complications and comorbidities of RA can be scary.
 No one likes to hear about increased risks of heart disease or the possibility of kidney disease.
 It’s tempting to stick your head in the sand and avoid frightening information, but this can ultimately get you into more trouble.
 Knowing as much as possible about your RA can help you manage the risk.
 In the case of kidney disease, some fairly simple measures can help you stay ahead of the risk and address any problems before they grow big and unmanageable.